daanasma/route-map/BACKLOG.md

 ### Low Prio
 - click on start and end let it scroll
+- build: icons (and probably data) get build to public in one build, but not to dist. they need another run of build.
+- hover point should only work after map load.
+Else it gives console errorz
+-
 ## Infra
 ### High Prio
 - Lower package size (see logs after build.
 Web fonts, materialdesignicons)